oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

         ![Button attributes](images/button-attributes1.png "")

 3. To make the Post region (inline dialog) appear when this button is clicked, we need to create a **Dynamic Action**.
-Right click on the button in the rendering tree, and select **Create Dynamic Action**.
+In the rendering tree, right click on the button and select **Create Dynamic Action**.

     ![create dynamic action option](images/create-da.png "")